einarkb/asign1-para/README.md

 - N_TICKER_PAGE(optional): number of entries ticker reponds with for paging. if not set it will default to 5

 I were not able to figure out how to deploy the clock_trigger on openstack. instead I tested it locally up against the api on heroku and it worked great.
-I Also used Discord webhooks instead of Slack.
+I Also used Discord webhooks instead of Slack as I am not fammiliar with slack and am a big faen olf discord

 The genreal architecture of the code ended up being a little more coupled than intended, and due to problems deploying on heroku I ended up moving most of the code into a single package which made sense anyway whith how coupled the code has become.